warc ls

 --source-file-list string a file containing a list of files to process, one file per line

---suffixes strings filter files by suffixes (default [.warc,.warc.gz])
+--suffixes strings filter files by suffix (default [.warc,.warc.gz])

 -s, --symlinks follow symlinks